Monte47/Super-Scrolls-FS/README.md

 #### Book Recommendations

 On book's page would be a list of books most liked by users who also enjoy said book.

+#### Mobile Friendly

+Implement proper CSS media queries to make SuperScrolls more accessible to mobile devices.